ChristinaAbi/Fashioner/README.md

 Further Goals/ Unsolved Problems:
 - Add User Authentication
+- Allow user to upload image from their computer instead of using an  https:// link
 - Display Grid instead of Linear
 - Styling that mimics Instagram (polaroid pic style)
+- Allow users of Design site to sketch/draw right on the website and save as draft

 Notes:
 - Fix readyToShowOff for Designer Edit page